endpoints4s/talk/slides/index.md

 ### WSDL: Cons {.unnumbered}

-- No streaming
+> - No streaming
-- XML service definitions are tedious to read or write
+> - XML service definitions are tedious to read or write
-- Relies on code generation
+> - Relies on code generation
-    - Requires extra step in build
+>     - Requires extra step in build
-    - Generated code sometimes does not compile
+>     - Generated code sometimes does not compile
-    - Generated code may impose constraints on the way it can be used
+>     - Generated code may impose constraints on the way it can be used

 ### gRPC {.unnumbered}

-- Service definitions written in a human-readable format
+> - Service definitions written in a human-readable format
-- Better performance (HTTP2, binary serialization)
+> - Better performance (HTTP2, binary serialization)
-- Streaming
+> - Streaming
-- Data types evolution via protobuf?
-- But still, relies on code generation!
+> - But still, relies on code generation!

 ### Meta-Programming {.unnumbered}